Diffusion of Innovations Theory: Curve, Examples and Tips

-This article explains the theory of Diffusion of innovations by Everett Rogers in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+Diffusion of Innovations: this article explains the Diffusion of Innovations theory by Everett Rogers in a practical way.

 When a product is put on the market the first individuals to buy the product are the ‘innovators’.
 This is the first adopter category.
 This small group of people wants to be the first to try the product and they are willing to take risks.
 These people are open minded and are likely to adopting new ideas regularly.
 These exclusive users in this group are therefore trend setters.
 Subsequently, the product will become increasingly popular and sales will increase.
 These buyers have no clear indications for whether the market will adopt or reject the innovation.

-Just like the ‘innovators’, the ‘early adapters’ like to try out new things and they are not afraid to invest in new products.
+Just like the innovators, the early adopters like to try out new things and they are not afraid to invest in new products.
 This group is significantly larger than the ‘innovators’ group and often they already know much about the new product.
-Because of this knowledge they play an important role in word- of- mouth advertising with respect to the new product as a result of which sales will increase strongly.
+Because of this knowledge they play an important role in word- of- mouth advertising in their social network with respect to the new product as a result of which sales will increase strongly.
 Around the time early adopters get in, various communication channels have been established through which the innovation gets promoted.

-The ‘early majority’ group loves trends, but prefers to wait and see before making a purchase.
+The early majority group loves trends, but prefers to wait and see before making a purchase.
 The product will be bought in droves by this group of people.
-The product will become extremely popular and this will cause a landslide in demand.
+The product will become extremely popular through opinion leaders and this will cause a landslide in demand.

 To maintain a good market position, companies look to sell their products to the five groups.
 By offering similar products to different groups, companies will spread their risks.
 In the Netherlands, Philips does this with their coffee machines.